The new dates for EEHB 2021 at Benediktbeuern are the following:

-The 2-day-workshop „Recording historic buildings using digital workflows” will now take place on 4 & 5th October 2021 and the Conference on 6 & 7th October 2021.
-The registration for workshops and conference will remain open.
+The 2-day-workshop „Recording historic buildings using digital workflows” will take place on 6 & 7th September 2021 and the Conference on 8 & 9th September 2021.
+The registration for workshops and conference is already open.

-After three successful conferences organised by Casas Históricas y Singulares and Ars Civilis in Madrid (2014), the Belgian Building Research Institute in Brussels (2016) and the Swedish Energy Agency, Uppsala University and the Swedish National Heritage Board in Visby (2018) we are proud to announce the 4th International Conference on Energy Efficiency in Historic Buildings which will be held October 6th to 7th, 2021 in Benediktbeuern, Germany.
+After three successful conferences organised by Casas Históricas y Singulares and Ars Civilis in Madrid (2014), the Belgian Building Research Institute in Brussels (2016) and the Swedish Energy Agency, Uppsala University and the Swedish National Heritage Board in Visby (2018) we are proud to announce the 4th International Conference on Energy Efficiency in Historic Buildings which will be held on 8 & 9th September 2021 in Benediktbeuern, Germany.

 Achieving the ambitious governmental and societal goals in CO2 reduction needed to mitigate global climate change requires the contribution of all sectors including buildings and the construction industry.
 Historic and traditional buildings compose a considerable part of the worldwide building stock.
 Solutions are needed that respect the historic fabric of these buildings and yet contribute to energy efficiency improvements and CO2 reduction.